 Manuscripts submitted to HSR are subject to review by the editorial staff.
 Manuscripts will be sent to external review only if the Senior Managing Editor, Editor(s)-in-Chief, and Senior Associate Editors determine that they meet quality and relevance requirements.
 The acceptance criteria for all papers are the quality (scientific value, as well as clarity and organization of writing) and originality of the research and its significance to journal readership.
 Except where otherwise stated, manuscripts are double-anonymously peer reviewed.
 Submissions authored by researchers with whom a particular editor has close relationships (for example mentor/mentee, recent coauthor, academic department member) or prior personal or professional conflicts will not be handled by that editor.
 The editorial staff will monitor the review process carefully to minimize the risk of peer review bias.
-Wiley's policy on the confidentiality of the review process is here.
+Please consult Wiley's policy on the confidentiality of the review process.

 Authors are encouraged to suggest reviewers for their manuscript who have appropriate expertise but no apparent or real conflicts of interest.
 However, there is no guarantee that any of the suggested individuals will be used.
 Please do not include reviewers with whom you have discussed the submitted work previously.